 Primary & Principal Aquifers

 About one quarter of New Yorkers rely on groundwater as a source of potable water.
-In order to enhance regulatory protection in areas where groundwater resources are most productive and most vulnerable, the Department of Health, in 1980, identified eighteen Primary Water Supply Aquifers (usually referred to simply as Primary Aquifers) across the state excluding Long Island aquifers.
+In order to enhance regulatory protection in areas where groundwater resources are most productive and most vulnerable, the Department of Health, in 1980, identified twenty-one Primary Water Supply Aquifers (usually referred to simply as Primary Aquifers) across the state excluding Long Island aquifers.
 Later, NYSDEC recognized another type of productive aquifer designated as Principal Aquifers.

 All of the Primary Aquifers have been mapped in detail at a scale of 1:24,000.
 They are available as United States Geological Survey (USGS) reports.
 The map above shows the locations of Primary Aquifers and their names.
 Click on this map to see a larger image in which the aquifers are linked to their respective USGS reports.
 Additionally, the GIS dataset for this type of aquifer may also be used and is detailed at the bottom of this page.
 Please note, this dataset contains 1:24,000 scale maps of Primary and Principal Aquifers.